Elevation of Everest Base Camp

 Altitude Sickness in Everest Region

 The trek above 3000m may experience the issue of High Altitude Sickness.
 Therefore, it is better to have more knowledge about the Altitude Sickness also additionally called Acute Mountain Sickness before joining this trek.

 As we get to the higher elevation, the atmospheric pressure increases and the level of oxygen decreases in the air.
-So when you go in the higher elevation, you may encounter the altitude sickness.
+So when you go to a higher elevation, you may encounter altitude sickness.
 Therefore, it is smarter to rehearse elevation before continuing to a higher level.

 There are various ways to visit the Everest base camp.
 The elevation varies according to the direction travelers choose and how much time it is going to take.
 The elevation in the Everest area is high.
 Walking gradually while catching breath is the most ideal approach.
-Acclimatization and elevation practice is the principle key to avoid altitude problems.
+Acclimatization and elevation practice is the principal key to avoiding altitude problems.

 The reason the altitude gains are imperative to your preparation is so you can ensure you are reaching these gains in your daily physical preparation.

 Is Everest Base Camp Difficult?